-Here are a few UK based agritech businesses that excite us most:
+Here are a seven agritech businesses that excite us most:

-Tropic Bio Sciences develops high-performing tropical crops which promote cultivation efficiencies, enhance consumer health, and improve sustainable environmental practices.
+Tropic Bio Sciences focuses on developing high-performing tropical crops which promote cultivation efficiencies, enhance consumer health, and improve sustainable environmental practices.
 They use innovative technologies to meet nutritional demands and to support the sustainable development of growing local communities around the world.
-The company recently completed a $28.5 million Series B round of equity funding, led by Temasek, to accelerate Tropic’s growth trajectory.
+An AG Funder News article announced Tropic Bio Sciences secured a $28.5 million Series B round of equity funding, led by Temasek, to accelerate Tropic’s growth trajectory.

 WeFarm is the world’s largest platform for small scale farmers.
 Over 1 billion smallholder farmers produce 70% of the world’s food, and four of the five most traded commodities on earth, yet the vast majority lack access to the internet and even basic information to help them solve problems or share ideas.
 WeFarm is the first platform built for these farmers and has more than 1 million farmers using its ecosystem in Kenya and Uganda alone.

 Are you in the agritech space and looking to generate some buzz about your company in the media?
-If so drop us a line.
+If so why not get in touch today.